-Please submit names of individuals who have helped to define new horizons in glass science and technology to Erica Zimmerman by September 1.
+Please submit the online form below including names of individuals who have helped to define new horizons in glass science and technology by September 1.
 Include a paragraph or two outlining why you think the nominee should be selected.
 Some questions to consider:

 (1) What new contribution in glass science or technology has the nominee made that is or are worthy of recognition?